-Since Jesus permanently took away our sins God will never judge us for our sin again.
-God will never make an issue of our sins again.
-Instead, he only makes an issue out of Jesus’ work upon the cross.
-Jesus lifted up our sin and carried it away.
+Jesus lifted our sin and carried it away.
+Since Jesus permanently took away our sins, God will never judge us for our sins again.
+He will never make an issue of our sins again.
+Instead, the Father only makes an issue out of Jesus’ work upon the cross.

 “having nailed it to the cross”

-God does away with the judgment of the law by the cross (Galatians 3:25; Hebrews 7:12).
+God did away with the judgment of the law by the cross (Galatians 3:25; Hebrews 7:12).
+The Father publicly nailed Jesus to the cross as a certificate of debt was fixed in a public place as a notice of liability.
 Legalism is, therefore, contrary to the Christian life because the believer stands dead to the law in Christ.
-Jesus was publicly nailed to the cross as a debt was nailed in a public place as a notice of liability.

-God not only cancels the ordinances of the law but he also removes the ordinance itself from leveling any further charges against us.
-The nailing up of the removed thing was prior to the taking out of the way.
+God not only cancels the ordinances of the law, but he also removes the ordinance itself from leveling any further charges against us.
+The nailing up of the removed thing was prior to (aorist participle) the taking out of the way.
 The nailing of the removed thing was the triumph to the cross.

-The very indictment against us was crucified.
-God wipes it out as if it never existed.
+Jesus’ crucifixion on the cross wiped out the indictment against us.
+God wiped it out as if it never existed.
 He executed it on the cross.
-When Christ was nailed to the cross the law was nailed there as well.
+When the Father nailed Christ to the cross, he fixed the penalty of the law there as well.

 The cross is of infinite value to the person who takes advantage of its work.

-God will never judge our sin again.
-Jesus lifted up our sin and carried it away.
+God will never judge our sins again.
+Jesus lifted our sin and carried it away.
 Sin was permanently and personally judged on the cross by Jesus’ death for our sin.
 We will never face our sin again under the law of double jeopardy.
-The law of double jeopardy means that it is wrong to pay for a crime twice.
-If Jesus paid for our sins it is wrong that we would have to pay for them as well.
+The law of double jeopardy means that it is wrong for a person to pay for a crime twice.
+If Jesus paid for our sins, it is unfair that we would have to pay for them as well.
 God removes sin permanently.
-The only issue left is what will we do with the work of Christ on the cross.
+The only issue left is what we will do with the work of Christ on the cross.
 Have you received the work of Christ on the cross as sufficient suffering for your sin?